btjanaka/cpsm/CONTRIBUTING.md

 1. Decide what command line arguments are needed for the mode.
 1. Add the mode, its command line arguments, and help message to `MODES` in `cpsm.py`
-1. Document the mode in README, particularly under the `Examples` section.
+1. Document the mode in README, particularly under the `Examples` and `Usage` section.
 1. Decide what config variables (if any) are needed for the mode, and add them using the instructions [above](#adding-a-config-variable-to-cpsm_configpy)
 1. Add a function to `cpsm.py` that takes in `args` and then figures out what to